Sharyat: Plot

 In the meantime, Dhananjay gets a threat call written on a note, saying that his brother Sanjay has been held captive by the feisty and cruel owner of a casino as he was cheating in the game of cards and taking away all his money.
-Dhananjay reaches the site and pleads in front of the manager of the Casino after creating a ruckus at the start, to let his brother Sanjay be freed, but the manager agrees to free him on one condition- Dhananjay has to submit a compensation of 10 lakh Rupees to him failing which his brother would be bruised and battered and shall be hanging from a net which he termed as a "dire consequence" of cheating with his money.
+Dhananjay reaches the site and pleads in front of the manager of the rasino after creating a ruckus at the start, to let his brother Sanjay be freed, but the manager agrees to free him on one condition- Dhananjay has to submit a compensation of one million rupees to him failing which his brother would be bruised and battered and hanged from a net which he termed the "dire consequence" of his cheating.

 He rushes to a nearby Sugar cane mill where Gayatri Devi was monitoring it, and asks her for the money.
 Gayatri agrees to give him the money under one condition - he has to play the bullock cart race.
 Seeing no other option open, Dhananjay agrees to her conditions.
 Dhananjay finally frees Sanjay from the clutches of the Casino owner and coaxes him for his job at the casino.

 After bringing Sanjay to the village, Dhananjay leaves the spot, but he is soon confronted by his arch rival, Pratap Rao, who ridicules him, is humiliated when he learns that he shall be taking part in the race for privilege and is challenged by Dhananjay to defeat him.
 Dhananjay returns to Gayatri's house at night for dinner, where he is introduced to her daughter Kanchana.
 On seeing her, Dhananjay's brother Sanjay tries to hide his face from her as he has previously encountered her near a petrol pump, and Kanchana mistook him as a pump attendant and also scolds him for flirting with her.
 But as the story progresses, Sanjay and Kanchana slowly begin to bond with each other, which ultimately culminates into love.